 One of the reasons that companies outsource is to reduce costs.
 But, being a cheapskate towards your employees will not give you the results you’re aiming for.

 When you pay your employees above the market rate, they are more likely to stay with the company and excel at their jobs.
 Think of it as an investment!

 In developing countries like India and the Philippines, high-paying jobs are commonly found in the outsourcing industry.
 A high salary gives disadvantaged workers a chance to ultimately step up in the socioeconomic ladder.

 Moreover, praises and recognition are just as important as constructive criticism.
-Shake your employee's hand and congratulate them for a job well done.
-Or, tell an employee that you've noticed an improvement in their work and would like to talk to them more about it.
+Shake your employee’s hand and congratulate them on a job well done.
+Or, tell an employee that you’ve noticed an improvement in their work and would like to talk to them more about it.

 This lets your employees know how they are doing and that their day-to-day efforts are valued.
 An appreciative boss and a growth-nurturing workplace cannot be easily bought or matched by a competitor.

 TIP #2: Uphold a healthy work environment.

 A workplace should be physically safe, meaning it must be compliant and have the necessary permits.
 But aside from that, a fair trade call center ensures all employees must feel safe emotionally and mentally.
 While people may have different genders, races, religions, and beliefs, respect and camaraderie should prevail among your employees.
 Bullying and discrimination become serious concerns the management must be quick to act on.